KaizerBlank/written-paper/enrollmentsystem/README.md

-This program manages student records using C++ classes and STL.
-It reads student names, registration numbers, and a variable number of grades from input.
-The program calculates the average, highest, and lowest grade for each student and prints a report sorted alphabetically by name.
+This project is a simple student management system developed in C++ for handling basic academic records.
+The program supports operations such as: Registering students with their names, registration numbers, and an arbitrary number of grades.
+Calculating the average, maximum, and minimum grade for each student.
+Sorting and displaying all students in alphabetical order.

-Features:
-Uses std::vector for dynamic grade storage
-Calculates average, max, and min grades
-Outputs student data in alphabetical order using std::sort

-Input format:
-One student per set  (
-Name
-Registration number
-Grades separated by space, ending with -1
-)
-Use "END" as the name to stop input
+The system reads input via standard input, allowing flexible data entry where each student is defined by a name, a registration number, and a list of integer grades ending with -1.
+Input ends when the name "END" is entered.
+It is structured using C++ classes with separation of concerns, utilizing STL containers like vector and algorithms such as sort for efficient data processing.